ELynx/pokemon-go-xposed-mitm/README.md

 Intercept packages going from server to client, and parse them too, with remembered request types.

 Simple hack to put IVs into pokemon nickname.
+###Branch right-now, as released on XPosed repo

-Simple hack to put remaining lure time into pokestop description.
+[Alpha]Simple hack to put remaining lure time into pokestop description.

+[Alpha] UI for turning hacks on and off.
 ##What is planned
 Grandeur plan - use JRuby to allow different data modifications without recompilation.
 ##Resources and projects used